YcleptJohn/placement-report/report.md

 ### Challenges

 Throughout the project the complications of database re-homing loomed over my head.
-In the initial design of microservices lead to there being a database instance per pod, which hosted a database per-service within it.
+The initial design of microservices lead to there being a database instance per pod, which hosted a database per-service within it.
 The diagram below explains this structure a little further:

 This shows that all databases are grouped into an overall database